jfree/orson-charts/README.md

 Building
 --------
 Orson Charts can be built with Maven or Ant.
 The default builds include JavaFX support and require JDK 1.8.0_40 or later to compile.
-We also provide an Ant script that will build Orson Charts without JavaFX support, and this should required only JDK 1.6 or later.
+We also provide an Ant script that will build Orson Charts without JavaFX support, and this requires only JDK 1.6 or later.

 Two Ant build scripts are provided to build Orson Charts from source code: